THE ELIMINATION PERIOD

 A company will always be willing to extend the elimination period in the future because they would have less liability, but if you want to shorten it you are going to have to be underwritten all over again.
 A company would be very concerned about why you would want to change to a shorter elimination period all of a sudden, so I would expect strict underwriting if this were to happen.

 If the contract is both Non-Cancellable & Guaranteed Renewable, only the policyholder has the right to alter the contract provisions.
 The contract cannot be changed by the provider.
-However, if the contract does not include those renewability provisions, in some cases the insurance company can change the elimination period options.
+However, if the contract does not include those renewal provisions, the insurance company can, in some cases, change the elimination period options.

 In other words, if a person has a 90-day EP and is disabled for 60 days, returns to work for 2 weeks, and is then disabled again, will the EP restart?
 Again, it is based on each contract’s provisions.
-Some provide what is called an Accumulation period that provides the policyholder a longer period of time to accumulate days to satisfy the EP.
-There are policies that will actually give you over 200 days to accumulate your 90 days elimination period.
+Some provide an Accumulation period that gives the policyholder more time to accumulate days to satisfy the EP.
+There are policies that will actually give you over 200 days to accumulate your 90-day elimination period.

-Some contracts have an elimination period that may actually require the days of disability to be consecutive to trigger a benefit.
+Some contracts have an elimination period that may require consecutive days of disability to trigger a benefit.
 This means if the contract has a 90-day EP, you need to be disabled for 90 straight days with no interruptions.

 Take the time to speak with your financial representative or a specialist who understands the current disability insurance marketplace when selecting your income protection coverage.
-This market changes frequently with a variety of options that negate a simple comparison based strictly on price.
+This market changes frequently, with a variety of options that make a simple price comparison insufficient.
 Ensure you always read a company’s specimen policy to understand all terms and conditions and whether it suits your own personal situation.

 The Elimination Period